 Because of this common coffee-and-cream conundrum, there are a few good reasons to consider a coffee creamer swap.
 First and foremost (as any true coffee snob can verify), there's the flavor.
 It may take some adjustment to start drinking your coffee closer to its virgin roots, but just like taking a bitter sip of beer for the first time, your taste buds will soon adjust, and they'll thank you for it.

 The second big reason is hard to ignore, and it has to do with your health.
 If you're loading your coffee up with cream and sugar in the morning, you're most definitely starting your day on the wrong foot and can expect an inevitable sugar crash by 10 a.m.
-Millie Wilson, registered dietitian at My Fit Foods, cautions, "Adding milk and cream into your coffee can add fat and up to 500 calories!
-If you need to lighten up your coffee, consider adding unsweetened almond milk, as it has fewer calories than skim milk but also provides that creamy texture you're looking for."
+Millie Wilson, registered dietitian and chef instructor at Common Threads, cautions, "Adding milk and cream into your coffee can add fat and up to 500 calories.
+If you need to lighten up your coffee, consider adding unsweetened almond milk, as it has fewer calories than skim milk, but also provides that creamy texture you're looking for."

-And if you're looking for something completely new to reinvent your brew, try one of these healthy coffee creamer substitutes that are surprisingly delicious:
+And if you're looking for something completely new to reinvent your brew, try one of these coffee creamer substitutes that are surprisingly delicious.

 2. Cacao butter

 Maybe a dollop of butter in your morning coffee isn't for you, but what if said butter tasted like chocolate?
-"Buy some cacao butter from your local health store, and add a small chunk (teaspoon worth) to your coffee while it's piping hot.
+"Buy some cacao butter from your local health store, and add a small chunk [about a teaspoon] to your coffee while it's piping hot.
 Let the fat melt, and mix it up for a chocolaty coffee taste.
 You could even add a teaspoon of cocoa powder for extra chocolate flavor," says blogger and personal trainer Alex Fergus.

 3. Collagen powder